kekekekkek/SvenDPP/README.md

 **Information**: `SvenJect` uses the standard `gdi32.dll` library to render the control, so you don't need to plug in any dependencies or add additional libraries to your project.
 The `gdi32.dll` library is always loaded into all processes by default.
 ### [+] SvenDPP:
 **Build type**: `Release/x86`<br>
 **Information**: To compile a `SvenDPP` project, you will need to specify the included directories and libraries in the project properties.
 You also need to add the `dpp.lib` library and the `detours.lib` library to the linker.
-Also, to learn more about the `DPP` library installation process, see `Additionally`.
+Also, to learn more about the `DPP` library installation process, see `Additionally` section.

 # Additionally
 ### [+] About the module and the injector: